metzgerb/GA-totp/README.txt

 		a. deactivate

 	2. Run the attached makefile with the command `make clean`
-		a. make will remove the executable permission on the submission.py
+		a. make will remove the executable permission from submission.py
 		b. make will delete 'qr.jpg' if it exists in the current directory
 		c. make will delete the python3 virtual environment